 - Following are the assumptions of managers who believe in the "Theory of Y" regarding their employees. - Employees love work as play or rest. - Employees are self-directed and self-controlled and committed to the organizational objectives. - Employees accept and seek responsibilities. - Innovative spirit is not confined to managers alone, some employees also possess it.

 Applicability of Theories 'X' and 'Y'

-Theory 'X' in its applicability, places exclusive reliance upon external control of human behavior, while theory 'Y', relies heavily on self-control -and selfdirection.
+meory A m ns application, places exclusive reliance upon external control of human behavior, while theory 'Y', relies heavily on self-control and self-direction.

 MC-CLELLAND'S NEED THEORY OF MOTIVATION